gaxmann/c64-software/programs/empire/USERPORT-CABLE.md

 - PB0 = ID bit 0 (LSB)
 - PB1 = ID bit 1 (MSB)

-There are two separate concepts:

-1) Physical strap wiring (what you solder):
+Physical strap wiring (what you solder):
 - You strap PB0 and PB1 via resistors either to GND or to +5 V (local +5 V on that machine).
 - Recommended safe resistor value (also safe if a pin is accidentally configured as output): 4.7 kΩ.

-2) Software numbering / plug labels:
-- The network software reads PB0/PB1 and maps the 2-bit value to the internal node number.
+The network software reads PB0/PB1 and maps the 2-bit value to the internal node number.
 The plugs were labelled ID#1..ID#4 and this mapping matches the software.

-### Mapping to plug labels (ID#1..ID#4)

 - ID#1: PB1 -> GND, PB0 -> GND
 - ID#2: PB1 -> GND, PB0 -> +5 V